 Create More Income Streams

 If you’re feeling stressed about money and you can’t cut back any further, perhaps you can make more money.
-Take on a side hustle, as one example that was mentioned above for creating an emergency fund, and earn more money.
+Take on a side hustle, as one example mentioned above, for creating an emergency fund and earning more money.
 Learn about investing and have your money grow itself.